gummesson/ellengummesson/_posts/2013-01-03-vim-a-couple-of-days-in.md

 ---
-title: "Vim: A Couple Of Days In"
+title: "Vim: a couple of days in"
 tags: [Code, Vim]
 layout: post
 comments: true